 - Preheat oven to 375 degrees.
 Brush a large, shallow baking dish with olive oil.

 - In a large sauté pan, heat olive oil over medium-high heat.
-Add the onion and cook 8 to 10 minutes or until beginning to soften.
+Add the onion and cook 8-10 minutes or until beginning to soften and take on a little color.

-- Add the garlic and cook 1 to 2 more minutes.
+- Add the garlic and cook 1 minute or until fragrant.
 Add half the thyme and salt and black pepper to taste.

-- Drain off any excess oil.
+- Tilt the skillet, push the onions to one side and drain off any excess oil.
 Transfer to the prepared baking dish and allow to cool while preparing the vegetables.

 - While the vegetables are on your cutting board, season with salt and black pepper.

-- Layer vegetables alternately in the dish on top of the onions and cheese, fitting tightly to make one layer.
+- Next, place the potatoes evenly in between the zucchini followed by the tomato slices.
 If any vegetables are left, tuck them in wherever you can to use them up.

 - Once they're arranged, sprinkle with more salt, black pepper and remaining thyme.